bridgetownrb/bridgetown/bridgetown-website/src/_docs/resources.md

 * Front matter data is now accessed in Liquid through the `data` variable just like in ERB and skipping `data` is deprecated.
 Use `{{ post.data.description }}` instead of just `{{ post.description }}`.
 * In addition, instead of referencing the current "page" through `page` (aka `page.data.title`), you can use `resource` instead: `resource.data.title`.
 * Resources don't have a `url` variable.
 Your templates/plugins will need to reference either `relative_url` or `absolute_url`.
 Also, the site's `base_path` (if configured) is built into both values, so you won't need to prepend it manually.
-* Permalink formats have changed somewhat, so please refer to the new [permalink](/docs/content/permalinks) for how to use the new permalink styles and placeholders.
+* Permalink formats have changed somewhat, so please refer to the latest [permalink](/docs/content/permalinks) docs for how to use the new permalink styles and placeholders.
 * Whereas the `id` of a document is the relative destination URL, the `id` of a resource is its origin id.
 You can define an id in front matter separately however, which would be available as `resource.data.id`.
 * The paginator items are now accessed via `paginator.resources` instead of `paginator.documents`.
 * Instead of `pagination:\n  enabled: true` in your front matter for a paginated page, you'll put the collection name instead.
 Also you can use the term `paginate` instead of `pagination`.
 So to paginate through posts, just add `paginate:\n  collection: posts` to your front matter.